k3po/k3po/specification/k3po.control/SPEC.md

 ##### NOTIFIED event

 ###### Description
 This event notifys the client that a barrier has been triggered.
 It may be sent after a barrier is triggered, or after a AWAIT command if the barrier was previously completed.
+It MUST be sent in response to a NOTIFY command, after that barrier is completed.

 ###### Headers
 - barrier - the name of the barrier that was triggered.